 Target species

-Pigs and chickens (laying hens)
+Pigs and chickens (layer hens)

 Indications for use